esabitova/aws-digito-artifacts-gameday/README.md

 * tag - reference to specification of automation document
 * failureType - Failure type, valid values: SOFTWARE/HARDWARE/AZ/REGION
 * risk - Risk, valid values: SMALL/MEDIUM/HIGH
+* details - Steps which should be performed in SSM document
+* recommendedAlarms - Map of SSM alarm input parameter name and reference to recommended alarm
 * minorVersion - minor version of document (should be increased every time plan to commit a change).

 ## Adding New Python Script